The SQL CASE

 FROM Customers;

-Here, the result set will contain a column named country_name along with the customer_id and first_name columns.
+Here, the result set contains a new column, country_name along with customer_id and first_name.

-Similarly, the value of country_name will be United Kingdom if the country is equal to UK.
+- United Kingdom if the country is equal to UK

 A CASE